graebnerc/DataScienceSpring23/content/notes/data-wrangling-lecture-notes/pubdir/index.md

 In other words, `x %>% f(y)` (or `x %>% f(., y)`) is equivalent to `f(x, y)`.

 But lets look at an example!
-Assume we start with this data set:
+Assume we start with the following data set:

 ```r